 Architectural design and materials for non-residential uses and standards are included in Section 8.
 Architectural design and materials for Residential Uses are included in Sections 9 and 10.
-These standards shall govern development within the GDP if inconsistent with or in direct conflict with a specific provision in the UDC or Municipal Code, as set forth in more detail in Section 12.

 1.2.8 Typical Residential Neighborhood Layout

 Typical residential neighborhood concepts are discussed in Sections 9 and 10.